levlafayette/SpartanGPUCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: CUDA and Slurm
 * A number of applications on Spartan have already been compiled with CUDA-specific toolchains
-* These are like any other job submission with the following caveats: (1) You will need to specifiy the partition that you are using., (2) You will need to specify the account (projectID) that you are using for the gpgpu partitions., (3) You will need to request a generic resource for your job script.
+* These are like any other job submission with the following caveats: (1) You will need to specify the partition that you are using., (2) You will need to specify the account (projectID) that you are using for the gpgpu partitions., (3) You will need to request a generic resource for your job script.
 -- *Slide End* --

 -- *Slide* --